Hypermobility Solutions Course

 • Homework assignments (value ~ $440)

-Each week I give 3 actionable pieces of homework to help integrate the material into practice right away.
+Each module I give 3 actionable pieces of homework to help integrate the material into practice right away.

 • Handouts (value ~$50)